Treatment for constipation depends on the cause, how long you've had it and how severe your symptoms are.

 - Increase your daily intake of fibre.
 You should eat at least 18-30g of fibre a day.
-High-fibre foods include fruit, vegetables and cereals.
+High-fibre foods include plenty of fresh fruit and vegetables and cereals.

 - Add some bulking agents, such as wheat bran, to your diet.
-These will help make your stools softer and easier to pass.
+This will help to make your stools softer and easier to pass.

 - Avoid dehydration by drinking plenty of water.

-- If your constipation is causing pain or discomfort, you may want to take a painkiller such as paracetamol.
-Make sure you always follow the dosage instructions carefully.
-Children under 16 years of age should not take aspirin.
+- If constipation is causing pain or discomfort, you may want to take a painkiller, such as paracetamol.
+Always follow the dosage instructions carefully.
+Children under 16 shouldn't take aspirin.

-- Work out a routine of a place and a time of day when you are comfortably able to spend time on the toilet.
-Respond to your bowel's natural pattern: when you feel the urge, do not delay.
+- Keep to a routine (a place and time of day) when you're able to spend time on the toilet.
+Respond to your bowel's natural pattern: when you feel the urge, don't delay.

 Read about preventing constipation for more ways to change your diet and lifestyle.

 Laxatives are a type of medicine that help you pass stools.
-There are several different types and each one has a different effect on your digestive system.
+There are several different types of laxative and each one has a different effect on your digestive system.

-Your GP will normally start you on a bulk-forming laxative.
-These laxatives work by helping your stools to retain fluid.
-This means they are less likely to dry out, which can lead to faecal impaction (read about the complications of constipation for more information).
+Your GP will usually start you on a bulk-forming laxative.
+These work by helping your stools to retain fluid.
+This means they're less likely to dry out, which can lead to faecal impaction.
 Bulk-forming laxatives also make your stools softer, which means they should be easier to pass.

 Commonly prescribed bulk-forming laxatives include ispaghula husk, methylcellulose and sterculia.
-When taking this type of laxative, you must drink plenty of fluids.
-Also, do not take them before going to bed.
+When taking this type of laxative, you must drink plenty of fluids, and don't take them before going to bed.
 It will usually be two to three days before you feel the effects of a bulk-forming laxative.